joshchang1112/AICup2019_Tagging-of-Thesis/README.md

 ### Different Pretrained Model

+We tried several pretrained models and compared their f1 score.
+After many trials and tuning hyperparameters, we decided to use `Roberta-Base`, `Roberta-Large`, and `XLNet-Large-cased` as our models.

 Model |  Max Seq Length | Output Embedding  |  Validation F1 | Public Test F1 |
 ----- |:--------------: |:----------: | :-------------:| :-------------:|
 `Roberta-Base`|   500  | Mean Pooling |  0.7462 | 0.7344   |